jerhon/honlsoft-v2/blog/2023/2023-03-25-git-branching-strategies.md

 This is really due to the dependencies a work item incurs when it is integrated into a branch.
 For example, when I check into the Dev branch, my work can potentially be dependent on any work prior to mine.

 The natural tendency is to want to deploy my change as soon as it is ready.

-This leads to the unfortunate situation where other work in the Dev branch may be ready, but mine is not.
+This leads to the unfortunate situation where other work in the Dev branch may be ready, but mine is not or vice versa.
 My work may be dependent on those.

 With this branching strategy, this is an incredibly hard problem to solve especially in very large repositories such as mono-repos with larger development teams.